Symmetry and quantitative stability for the parallel surface fractional torsion problem: Moving planes method and symmetry result

 We are now ready to prove Theorem \ref{theorem1}.

-\begin{proof}[Proof of Theorem \ref{theorem1}] Let $e \in \mathbb{S}^{n-1}$ be a fixed direction.
-Without loss of generality, we can assume that the critical hyperplane $T$ goes through the origin (that is, $\lambda_e = 0$).
-We call $H^-:= \{ x \cdot e < 0 \}$ and consider the function
+\begin{proof}[Proof of Theorem \ref{theorem1}] We apply the method of moving planes to the set $G$.
+Let $e \in \mathbb{S}^{n-1}$ be a fixed direction.
+Without loss of generality, we can assume that $e= e_1$ and that the critical hyperplane $T$ goes through the origin (that is, $\lambda_e = 0$).
+We call $H^-:= \{ x_1 < 0 \}$ and consider the function

 where $Q: \mathbb{R}^n \to \mathbb{R}^n$ is the reflection with respect to $T$.
 We have

 Thus, $v$ is an entire antisymmetric supersolution on $Q( \widehat{\Omega} )$.
 By the weak maximum principle (see~\cite[Proposition 3.1]{fall2015overdetermined}) we know that $v \geq 0$ in $H^-$.
 The strong maximum principle (see~\cite[Corollary 3.4]{fall2015overdetermined}) then implies that either $v > 0$ in $Q( \widehat{\Omega} )$ or $v \equiv 0$ in $\mathbb{R}^n$.
 We will show that the first possibility cannot occur.